Break up commentary

 - Both paths end with a break-up, but the first path ends up in abuse, and the second path ends with resignation and understanding.

-- Strictly speaking, if one person wants to leave a relationship, the other person can’t stop them, and they are not entitled to an explanation.
+- If one person wants to leave a relationship, the other person can’t stop them.
+It is respectful to give an explanation but it is not required.

 - No matter how upsetting an argument or break-up gets, everyone needs to manage their emotions and channel them towards a respectful path of action.